Sony seeing 'very considerable' PS5 demand ahead of launch

 The Japanese tech company pre-sold as many PS5 consoles in the first 12 hours in the United States as in the first 12 weeks for its predecessor PlayStation 4 device, Jim Ryan, CEO of Sony Interactive Entertainment, said in an interview.

-"The demand as expressed by the level of pre-order has been has been very, very considerable," Ryan told Reuters.
+"The demand as expressed by the level of pre-order has been very, very considerable," Ryan told Reuters.

 Sony, which went on to sell more than 100 million PS4 units, aims to persuade its user base to upgrade to its new device to play titles like "Marvel's Spider-Man: Miles Morales" with enhanced graphics, sound and feedback via a new controller.

-The launch comes in the midst of the COVID-19 pandemic that has boosted gaming companies' revenues but also disrupted retail networks, games development and manufacturing supply chains around the world.
+The launch comes in the midst of the COVID-19 pandemic that has boosted gaming companies' revenue but also disrupted retail networks, games development and manufacturing supply chains around the world.

 "It may well be that not everybody who wants to buy a PS5 on launch day will be able to find one," said Ryan, adding the company is "working as hard as we ever can" to ensure supply for the year-end shopping season.